hedi0/Smart_Door_Lock/README.md

-# Smart Door Lock 🔒
+# 🔐 Smart Door Lock with Fingerprint

 An intelligent biometric door locking system using Arduino and a fingerprint sensor for secure and automated access control.